What are you looking for?

 • A child refers to a natural or adopted child but does not include a step-child.

-Legacy/bequest -a gift made in a will.
+A gift made in a will.
 This could be of a named item or property (known as a specific legacy) or a sum of money (known as a pecuniary legacy).

-Trust – an arrangement where assets are looked after by trustees (defined below) for a period of time as defined in the trust document rather than passed on to the beneficiaries (defined below) absolutely immediately.
+An arrangement where assets are looked after by trustees (defined below) for a period of time as defined in the trust document rather than passed on to the beneficiaries (defined below) absolutely immediately.
 A trust can be set up during your lifetime or by will and whilst there are various types, the two below are often relevant when dealing with wills:

 • Statutory trust – comes into effect where a legacy or share of an estate is left to a beneficiary who is under age and where no other trust provision is made in the will.
 The minimum age at which a child could take their inheritance outright, in law, is 18.
 Once the child reaches 18, the statutory trust would come to an end and they would take their inheritance outright.
 It is possible to amend the terms of the statutory trust.
 However, this may have inheritance tax implications and should de discuss fully with your legal advisor when making your will.